Cristelknight999/Expanded-Ecosphere/README.md

 ## On a server:
 1. If you are using a Vanilla, Spigot, or Paper server, download the datapack version.
 If you are using a Fabric or Forge server, you can download either the datapack or the mod version ([download](#official-downloads) links are above).
 2. If you are using the datapack version (the one that ends with `.zip`), put the file into the `world/datapacks` folder.
 If you are using the mod version (the one that ends with `.jar`), put the file into the `mods` folder.
-3. Start your server.<br>**Next steps only needed in 1.18-1.19.2!**<br>If you log onto it, you'll see that the area around spawn is vanilla terrain while beyond it is WWOO terrain.
+3. Start your server.<br>**Next steps only needed in 1.18-1.19.2!**<br>If you log onto it, you'll see that the area around spawn is vanilla terrain while beyond it is new terrain.
 Stop your server.
 4. Go into the `world` folder and delete the `region` folder.
 5. Restart your server, and it should be fully generating new terrain